Information for Student Teaching in Washington, D.C.

 To apply to student teach in Washington, D.C., you must submit both of the following:

-The regular Student Teaching Application, to be turned in to Education Student Services (350 MCKB)
+The regular Student Teaching Application, to be turned in to the Education Advisement Center (350 MCKB)

 Page updated 10/5/15